Should you be worried about range anxiety in 2024?

 When electric vehicles entered the mainstream market, range anxiety used to be an issue.
 However, with the exponential development of the EV space and significant improvements made to electric vehicles, is it still a valid issue today?

-Although understandable, the reality is that range anxiety may not apply to all businesses in the present day.
-Here are two reasons why:
+Although understandable, the reality is that range anxiety may not apply to all businesses in the present day:

 EV range has increased

 As the demand for electric vehicles increased, so did the investments in increasing EV range.
 Even though range does vary from vehicle to vehicle, it has increased significantly over the years.

 For instance, the Nissan Leaf originally had a range of 109 miles when it was released in 2011, which was considered sufficient at the time.
 Compared to Tesla’s latest Model Y which boasts an impressive 319 miles, it’s clear to see the vast development of EVs in the past decade.

 Additionally, the average electric car range is approximately 219 miles.
 This is more than sufficient for everyday use considering 80% of car journeys in Ireland are 12 miles or less.
 Longer journeys will require more planning to account for charge point availability, similar to refuelling in a petrol or diesel vehicle.

 Is range anxiety still an issue?

 Large businesses that are transitioning their fleets to EVs may still experience range anxiety, particularly if their drivers need to cover long distances.
 Barriers such as increased charge time and disparity in charge point locations need to be accounted for, but they shouldn’t completely prevent your business from switching.